Roommates collaborating together in shared apartment

 Your house deserves better.

 Track bills all month.
-Agree upfront.
 Settle once.
+Build your record.

 Venmo moves money.